 Generally speaking the credit reference agency you have selected will be able to deal with the matter of mistakes internally and rectify any issues you have relatively swiftly.
 However, the situation may arise whereby there is a dispute and you may need to refer back directly to the lender from whom you are trying to obtain credit.
 You do have the right to add a notice stating the need for correction to your account and this information will be passed on to future credit providers so you are not turned down based on false information.

-The credit reference agency will also come equipped with the tools and advice that you need in order to improve your credit score and give you a greater freedom of choice over which financial products you can apply for.
-While you may find once you open an account with a provider, that you don't have a bad credit score.
-However, this does not necessarily mean that your credit score is good either and you can also take steps to improve your credit score.
+The credit reference agency will also come equipped with the tools and advice that you need in order to improve your credit score and give you a greater freedom of choice over which financial products you can apply for in the future.

-Currently you can receive Free version of Experian's service for 30 days with no obligation to enter in to a monthly subscription.
+Currently you can receive free trials, with no obligation, with all the credit reference agencies for a fixed period of time.
 However, you should remember that you will need to ensure you close the account before the end of this trial.
 Failure to close before the end of your trial will mean that you must fulfill at least one monthly payment for their service after your trial has expired.

 Remember all of the free services showcased above will charge a monthly fee after the initial free period.
 Be careful to quickly cancel your subscription if you do not want to incur undue costs.
 If you think you are like to forget you might find it better to pay £2.00 to receive your statutory credit report - read our guide to the credit bureaus for more information about this option.